AlternativeFFFF/Alt-F4/submissions/franqly/franqly.md

 Currently, Franqly is king of the `Any%` speedrunning category.
 The rules for this category is simple.
 The run is completed by launching the rocket by yourself.
 You are free to change the map generator settings, including enabling Peaceful Mode and using a specific Map Seed.
 And the importing of blueprints is not allowed, but you may use blueprints created in the run.
 The rest is up to you.

 Finishing Factorio in 90 minutes is no trivial task.
 There's a reason the `There's no Spoon` achievement is finishing Factorio in under only _8 hours_!
-It's also one of the few games that has no bugs that can be exploited in speedruns!
-Rather, the factory needs to be designed and built perfectly to research as possible while still expanding production as fast as possible to then research _even_ faster - all to launch the rocket as soon as possible.
+It's also one of the few games that has no bugs that can be exploited during speedruns!
+Rather, the factory needs to be designed and built perfectly to research as fast as possible while still expanding production as fast as possible to then research _even_ faster - all to launch the rocket in the shortest time.
 Runners will easily spend hundreds of hours designing and fine-tuning their factories to maintain this fine balance of research and expansion.
+Luckily the legendary runner Nefrums created a [helpful guide](https://www.speedrun.com/factorio/guide/jg8lg) for the community on how to design such a base, and a lot of top speedrunners even use Nefrums' base design in their runs.

 {
-    twich embed
+    twitch embed
     <iframe src="https://clips.twitch.tv/embed?clip=SoftPreciousVampireOSfrog-qkzdCpz4HTV3kH5X&parent=localhost" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe>
     caption = "Rain9441 pole dancing during one of his practice runs in preperation for a much anticipated 100% Speedrun."
 }

-However, even if the factory design is perfect, it will take even more time to practice the actual building of the factory.
-Runners need to balance many different aspects of the game while sprinting around against the clock.
-One example is hand-crafting where runners have pre-calculated lists with exact amounts of what they need to craft at specific times to always be ready for the next build.
-Then they need to practice placing machines quickly, efficiently and meticulously.
-They then also need to be able to build the _entire_ factory from memory, while already being underpressure and having to keep track of all these other aspects.
-Every assembler, belt and inserter has a specific place, and one wrong move might cost you the title.
+However, even if the factory design is perfect, it will take even more time to practice and perfect the actual building of the factory.
+There are many different approaches and strategies to speedrunning, but they all require runners to perfectly balance many different aspects of the game all while racing against the clock.
+One example is hand-crafting where some runners have pre-calculated lists with exact amounts of what they need to craft at specific times to always be ready for the next build.
+Some also need to be able to build the most of the factory from memory, sometimes having only pictures on hand as reference, all while already being under time pressure.
+And because a factory is such a complex mechanism one wrong placement can easily cost you the title.

 { twitch embed
     <iframe src="https://clips.twitch.tv/embed?clip=GeniusStrongPeachMVGame-FoTU1sHX3_UzpcSk&parent=localhost" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe>